schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

 ## `rbind()` and `cbind()`

-Simply put these add rows or columns to a matrix. lets add combine the `vectorlike_matrix` above with itself to create a two by three matrix.
+Simply put these add rows or columns to a matrix, or can combine matrices. lets add combine the `vectorlike_matrix` above with itself to create a two by three matrix.

 ```R
 a_proper_matrix <- rbind(vectorlike_matrix, vectorlike_matrix)